Iron lung: Polio epidemic

 Staff in a Rhode Island hospital examine a patient in an iron lung tank respirator during a polio epidemic in 1960.

-Rows of iron lungs filled hospital wards at the height of the polio outbreaks of the 1940s and 1950s, helping children, and some adults, with bulbar polio and bulbospinal polio.
+Rows of iron lungs filled hospital wards at the height of the polio outbreaks of the 1940s and 1950s, helping children and some adults with bulbar polio and bulbospinal polio.
 A polio patient with a paralyzed diaphragm would typically spend two weeks inside an iron lung while recovering.

 Outcomes

 Patients treated in iron lungs for polio experienced varying outcomes depending on the severity of their condition and the duration of their treatment: Most patients needed the iron lung for only a few weeks or months.
 However, a minority with permanently paralyzed chest muscles faced a lifetime of confinement in the iron lung.
 Learning to breathe again outside the iron lung was often a difficult and frightening process for patients.
 Most gradually built up strength in their chest muscles through therapy, allowing them to spend increasing amounts of time outside the device.
-Some patients were able to fully recover and end the treatment.
+Some patients were able to recover fully and end the treatment.
 In severe cases, fatal complications set in, especially aspiration pneumonia and central respiratory center involvement.
-In the late 20th century vaccination programs have virtually eradicated new cases of poliomyelitis in the developed world.
+In the late 20th century, vaccination programs have virtually eradicated new cases of poliomyelitis in the developed world.
 Because of this, the development of modern ventilators, and widespread use of tracheal intubation and tracheotomy, the iron lung has mostly disappeared from modern medicine.
 In 1959, 1,200 people were using tank respirators in the United States, but by 2004 that number had decreased to just 39.
 By 2014, only 10 people were left with an iron lung.